-If you or a loved one are facing an esophageal cancer diagnosis, you’re likely wondering whether this disease can be cured.
-We’re pleased to tell you that esophageal cancer can be treated, removed, and even “cured” to the point where it’s no longer detected in the patient’s body.
+If you or a loved one are facing an esophageal cancer diagnosis, you’re likely wondering, “Can cancer of the esophagus be cured?”
+We’re pleased to tell you that esophageal cancer can be treated, removed, and even go into remission, “cured” to the point where it’s no longer detected in the patient’s body.

 Having said that, the ability to cure esophageal cancer patients depends on how far the disease has progressed.
 When caught in the early stages, this type of cancer can be physically removed through surgeries and other medical procedures.
 Late-stage cancers, on the other hand, must be treated systematically, typically through radiation and chemotherapy.